lynx-json/specification/specifications/properties/hints/content.md

 ## User Agent Considerations

 - The user agent must anticipate that a value described by a `content` hint may contain no visible content.
 - If a value described by a `content` hint contains a `sources` property, the user agent should display the content from the `sources` property value most closely matching its goals.
-To do so, the user agent may evaluate the available alternatives in order based on `type`, `hints`, `media`, and any other characteristics (image `width`, `height`, and `scale`, for example).
-If the user agent cannot display any alternates from the `sources` property value, the user agent should display the value described by a `content` hint.
+To do so, the user agent should evaluate the available alternatives in order based on `type`, `hints`, `media`, and any other characteristics (image `width`, `height`, and `scale`, for example).
+If the user agent cannot display any of the preferred alternatives from the `sources` property value, the user agent should display the value described by a `content` hint.